The open kitchen is moving on to its next iteration, drawing diners closer than ever to the heart of the restaurant.

 The new open kitchen is more of a dining stage.
 An extra-wide opening into the kitchen space—think of a theater or auditorium—makes for optimum viewing from multiple angles.
 In some open kitchens, chefs are generally positioned a step lower than guests, but at Teisui, all the activity can be seen by diners throughout the room.

-The prep counter is positioned directly behind the diner’s countertop, which allows kitchen staff to be face-to-face with patrons as they work.
+The kitchen prep counter is positioned directly behind the diner’s countertop, which allows kitchen staff to be face-to-face with patrons as they work.
 The diner’s counter is positioned at the same level as the prep cook.

 Position the most important piece of cooking equipment in the visual center of the space, so it can be seen by the most people.
 At Teisui, a large grill is located in the center, so guests can watch chefs prepare yakitori.